farhatamannaislam/Portfolio1/README.md

 * It is located at the top of the website.
 * It has a fixed position at the top so that users have access to the menu at all times when scrolling through the content.
+* On small screens, a "hamburger" menu is displayed for better usability.

 <img src="docs/readmeimages/navweb.png" alt="Navigation Website">